rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Similarly, if you are working with someone, you can still ask about their life: as long as you don't go too personal.
 But, you can always ask how someone's weekend went.
 People tend to open up that way.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Test of Time </span>

+There are several kinds of research careers i have seen pan out.
+Learn about them.

+[1] A person invents one thing.
+He uses that `one idea' and keeps applying it to a large no of problems.
+Overtime, the idea gets saturated.
+This kind of person has difficulty in finding new ideas, and eventually stagnates.

+[2] A person does a lot of incremental benchmark chasing.
+He is a great engineer, and gets a lot of papers out.
+He accumulates a lot of citations.
+He is very successful.
+He has a lot of prestige.
+However, he ends up becoming a research manager, who manages a large team of people.
+Over time, he loses touch with the actual research practices for science has a way of moving forward and waiting for the whims of no one.

+[3] A person who thinks in foundational principles.
+He merely writes philosophy which TURNS OUT to be correct.
+Over time he builds a reputation for placing correct bets, and gains a prestige of as being a `true seer', a man who can reliably predict the future.
+However, the issue is: he can predict what will happen, but does not know how to make it happen.

+[4] A personal who thinks in foundational principles, and also invent the ability to make it happen.
+He is `not rigorous`, but possesses an unusual creativity for bridging disciplines which otherwise don't talk to one another.
+The novelty comes from non-trivial combinations of things.

+[5] A person who invents entirely new paradigms.
+These kidns of people are generally physicists, and mathematicians who possess uncanny ability to see the laws of nature in an abstract way.

+Choose which kind of person you are.
+A successful progression is [2] -> [1] -> [3]-> [4].
+Becoming [5] is however very difficult, though not entirely unachievable.
+Mere talent is not enough, one must possess the ability to concentrate for long periods of time and an ability to work in isolation.
+The lack of talent can be substituted by a strong work ethic.
+It will take longer to get there, but it does lie within the realm of possibility.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Parting comments</span>